-1. Overall Reserve Goals

-(a) To preserve in perpetuity the EP reserve to maintain cultural and natural setting

-(b) To conserve and maintain the integrity of the EP reserve in a manner that benefits local communities through tourism and education

-(c) To promote sustainable models for using the Maya forest at the EP reserve

-(d) To provide visitor access, research and education opportunities for national and international visitors in a manner compatible with the cultural/natural environment

-2. El Pilar International Management Goals:

-- (a) To develop the reserve in a regional context - (b) To establish a Technical Advisory Team (TAT) - (c) To promote joint cooperation between TATs - (d) Periodic monitoring of joint efforts - (e) Foster Interagency management possibilities within and between countries
+- 1. Overall Reserve Goals - (a) To preserve in perpetuity the El Pilar Archaeological Reserve to maintain cultural and natural setting - (b) To conserve and maintain the integrity of the El Pilar Archaeological Reserve in a manner that benefits local communities through tourism and education - (c) To promote sustainable models for using the Maya forest at the El Pilar Archaeological Reserve - (d) To provide visitor access, research and education opportunities for national and international visitors in a manner compatible with the cultural/natural environment - 2.
+El Pilar International Management Goals: - (a) To develop the reserve in a regional context - (b) To establish a Technical Advisory Team named the Consultative Council El Pilar (CoCEP) - (c) To promote joint cooperation between CoCEP - (d) Periodic monitoring of joint efforts - (e) Foster Inter-agency management potentials within and between countries